Controlling Bees & Working for Honey

 Working for honey is the aim of many beekeepers.
 Ensure you have a few supers (maybe 3 per hive) and frames with foundation (leave out the foundation until last minute) ready, because in a good year bees can fill a super between inspection intervals.

 In the event that your colonies are not building up there is a sign you have missed.
-This may be disease-related, robbing by other colonies, a damaged queen or lost queen, etc. All of these probabilities need attention and correction, and I stress again the importance of keeping accurate records, befriending an experienced beekeeper who will almost certainly offer advice, being part of your association, attending lectures, reading.
-An Beachaire (FIBKA’s monthly magazine) offers wonderful advice for all levels.
+This may be disease-related, robbing by other colonies, a damaged queen or lost queen, etc. All of these probabilities need attention and correction, and I stress again the importance of keeping accurate records, befriending an experienced beekeeper who will almost certainly offer advice, being part of your association, attending lectures, and reading.